dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

 Moves the camera forwards and backwards.
 You can zoom in and out by holding down :kbd:`Ctrl` and dragging :kbd:`MMB`.
 To zoom in with discrete steps, use the hotkeys :kbd:`NumpadPlus` and :kbd:`NumpadMinus`.
-If you have a wheel mouse, you can zoom by rotating the :kbd:`Wheel`.
+If you have a wheel mouse, you can also zoom using :kbd:`Wheel`.

 .. hint:: If You Get Lost

-   If you get lost in 3D space, which is not uncommon, two hotkeys will help you:
+   If you get lost in 3D space (which is not uncommon) :ref:`3dview-nav-frame_all` and :ref:`3dview-nav-frame_selected` can be used to show the contents of your scene.
-   :kbd:`Home` changes the view so that you can see all objects :menuselection:`View --> Frame All`, while :kbd:`NumpadPeriod` zooms the view to the currently selected objects when in perspective mode :menuselection:`View --> Frame Selected`.

 .. _3dview-nav-zoom-region: